AbdulsemedShalo/AwashBankFileSearchEngine/README.md

 # AwashBankFileSearchEngine
-a file and document search engine developed by Awash Bank
+A file and document Search Engine developed by Awash Bank And also have discussion forum board